 Giving a vote of thanks, Deputy Vice Chancellor for Research and Enterprise, Professor Doreen Ramogola-Masire, stressed that researchers should continually adapt as tactics employed by money launderers shift continually.
 She observed that the changing trends necessitate innovation and vigilance.
-Professor Ramogola-Masire the importance of staying ahead of fraudulent tactics to prevent the loss of millions of dollars annually in African countries, including Botswana.
+Professor Ramogola-Masire noted the importance of staying ahead of fraudulent tactics to prevent the loss of millions of dollars annually in African countries, including Botswanaour University of Botswana Industrial